 Clivia’s feature stunning blooms, which vary in color from pale orange to electric red.
 The fragrant, trumpet-like flowers are similar to that of amaryllis but smaller.
 And unlike amaryllis, clivias retain their foliage year round.
 They prefer somewhat moist soil and do best when they are slightly dry between deep watering’s.
 Fertilizing once a month is also a good idea.

-This large coarse terrestrial fern is native California.
+This large coarse terrestrial fern is a California native plant.
 It usually grows to 4’ tall and wide and can reach to 7’ in the right lush setting.
 Woodwardia usually develops multiple clumps of leaves with age and looks best when older dried out leaves are removed.

 These dramatic beauties also do well with some sunlight especially in the cooler costal areas.
 They are hardy when the temperature drops in the winter and they appreciate well-drained soil and constant moisture.